spinupwp/wp-cli-up/README.md

 _The command needs to be run as root so the macOS /etc/hosts file can be updated._

-Removing a site will remove all the SSL certificate files, Nginx confiugration files, database, database user, and site files.
+Removing a site will remove all the SSL certificate files, Nginx configuration files, database, database user, and site files.

 ## SSH to the VM